annual meeting news

 'The Blind Side' couple to end BGCT Annual Meeting

-by Ferrell Foster on November 5, 2014 in christian life commission
+by Ferrell Foster on November 5, 2014 in clc

 The BGCT Annual Meeting this year will end with a special event on the Baylor University campus.
 Baylor President Ken Starr will host a "conversation" with Sean and Leigh Anne Touhy, the couple featured in the book and movie, "The Blind Side."